jayoung/pamlWrapper/README.md

 pw_combinedParsedOutfilesLong.pl */*PAMLsummary.tsv
 pw_combinedParsedOutfilesWide.pl */*PAMLsummary.wide.tsv
 ```
+(if you get a 'command not found' error, put this in front of the script names above: `/fh/fast/malik_h/grp/malik_lab_shared/bin/`)

 Output files are called `allAlignments.PAMLsummaries.tsv` or `allAlignments.PAMLsummaries.wide.tsv` - you probably want to rename them to something more informative, so they don't get overwritten next time you run the combining scripts.